On this page

 - the information is relevant to assessing or managing risk of family violence

-Information sharing entities can share information to promote the wellbeing or safety of a child whether or not family violence is present.
+Information Sharing Entities (ISEs) can share information to promote the wellbeing or safety of a child whether or not family violence is present.
 Information can be shared:

 - under CISS to promote the wellbeing or safety of a child

-When sharing information in a family violence context, information sharing entities should therefore take all reasonable steps to plan for and maximise the immediate and ongoing safety of children and all family members at risk of family violence.
+When sharing information in a family violence context, ISEs should therefore take all reasonable steps to plan for and maximise the immediate and ongoing safety of children and all family members at risk of family violence.
 Information sharing should occur in accordance with a relevant safety plan.

 Risks related to information sharing are not always easily identified, so it is important to access relevant expertise.
-As set out in the MARAM Framework and relevant MARAM Practice Guides, information sharing entities should engage with services that are authorised and skilled to determine appropriate actions and promote collaborative practice around families and children.
+As set out in the MARAM Framework and relevant MARAM Practice Guides, ISEs should engage with services that are authorised and skilled to determine appropriate actions and promote collaborative practice around families and children.

 Refer to Chapter 3 of the CISS Guidelines and Chapter 5 of the FVISS Guidelines for more information.

-Yes, under the information sharing schemes, provided the thresholds for sharing have been met, information about any person, including a child’s parent or guardian, can be shared if the purpose is to assess or manage the risk of family violence, or to promote the wellbeing or safety of the child.
+Under the information sharing schemes, provided the thresholds for sharing have been met, information about any person, including a child’s parent or guardian, can be shared if the purpose is to promote the wellbeing or safety of the child, or assess or manage the risk of family violence.

 Consent is not required to share information about a child’s guardian or parent when assessing or managing a risk to a child victim survivor, or promoting child wellbeing or safety.

-Information sharing entities should seek the views of the child and parent that are not perpetrators of family violence when sharing their information unless it is unsafe, inappropriate or unreasonable to do so.
+Information Sharing Entities (ISEs) should seek the views of the child and parent that are not perpetrators of family violence when sharing their information unless it is unsafe, inappropriate or unreasonable to do so.

 Sharing and responding to requests made under the Schemes